Effective Strategies for Managing Multiple Web Projects

 2) Timebox Work with a Weekly Cadence

-Context switching fades when the calendar enforces it.
-Carve the week into client blocks and guard them like production data.
+Context switching is ultimately a failure to institute effective time management, so take care to carve the week into client blocks and guard them like production data.

 Sample Week (2–3 active clients)